 - alcohol withdrawal

+These drugs work in the body by slowing activity in the central nervous system, made up of the brain and spinal cord.
 They specifically target the brain chemical GABA, which can block or inhibit nerve signals in the brain associated with anxiety and the excitability of the nerves.

-How Are Long-Acting Benzodiazepines Abused?
+How Are Long-Acting Benzodiazepines Misused?

 Chronic use of long-acting benzodiazepines can result in drug tolerance and physical dependence.
 Moreover, they can also be misused and may become addictive over time.